HyDE-Project/obsidian/README.md

 ```

-3. Run ` Hyde reload` to apply the changes.
+3. Run ` hydectl reload` to apply the changes.

 - This will generate the `theme.css` file.